 The only component where there can really be any debate between the two on which is better is the Traeger App.
 With both pellet grills featuring a PID/WiFi controller for precise temperature control, the Traeger Pro 575 and Grilla Grills Silverbac are very closely matched.
 WiFi monitoring and control can come in very handy when doing ‘low and slow’ cooks over many hours.

 Conclusions On Traeger vs Grilla Grills Pellet Grills

 That’s it!
-Thanks for reading, I hope you fond this article on Traeger vs Grilla Grills interesting/useful.
-Please check out my wood pellet grill/smoker guide to review all of your pellet grill options on the market today. 🙂
+Thanks for reading, I hope you found this article on Traeger vs Grilla Grills interesting/useful.
+Please check out my Wood Pellet Grill/Smoker Guide to review all of your pellet grill options on the market today. 🙂

 Back in 2007 when I first become aware of pellet grills and smokers the only brand I was really aware of was Traeger.
 Traeger is really where this whole concept of cooking with pellets started in the 1980s.
 It was a ‘slow burner’ (pardon the pun) but since the 2010s is really when pellet grills and smokers started to get mainstream awareness, discussed alongside gas and charcoal grills.
 There are now over 30 pellet grill/smoker brands that I’m aware of, and the link above goes to my A to Z list of brands article.